 The Razer Mamba is a perfect find for palm grippers who want wireless connectivity.
 Razer has excelled in the wireless mouse niche, which is evident from Razer Mamba.
-It comes with solid features, robust build quality, high DPI sensor, and performance that you want in the best palm grip mouse wireless needs.
+It comes with solid features, robust build quality, high DPI sensor, and performance that you want in the wireless palm grip mouse.

 The design of the Razer Mamba is not exactly symmetrical as it is predominantly right-handed.
 The lightweight and wide frame makes it a perfect mouse for palm grip.
 The rubber grip of the mouse is spongy and makes your hand comfortable even after hours of usage.
 There are grips on both sides that have horizontal textures for a comfortable feel.
 They also prevent the hands from straining or sleeping during intense gameplay.

 Razer has used mechanical switches for the buttons in Mamba.
-With eight programmable buttons, you can utilize this best palm grip mouse for MMO gaming.
+With eight programmable buttons, you can utilize this mouse for MMO gaming.
 All the keys are easily accessible for all hand types while helping in flawless performance.

 Regarding performance, Razer used a 5g sensor which is flawless and accurate for most scenarios.
 It has the highest CPI level of 16,000 while the polling rate tops at 1000 Hz.
 You can adjust the polling rate between the increments of 125 Hz, 500 Hz, and 1000 Hz.
 These features make the Razer Mamba snappy and accurate with a fluid gliding experience.